 Temporal concerns were discussed at the meeting as well, though they seemed decidedly secondary.
 The managers wanted Elsass to widen the circle of decision-makers, to keep them in the loop on ideas and strategies that would affect the company, and to stop being loose with the company's funds.
 Elsass was much more noncommittal during this portion of the meeting, insisting that he had to protect his family and his fortune.
 But his reluctance didn't seriously faze his employees.

-When the conversation came to a close, the seven men drew close to Elsass and laid their hands on him, taking turns invoking the Lord’s blessings as their boss sought to overcome temptation and find peace.
-After a round of warm embraces, they left the office.
+When the conversation came to a close, the seven men drew close to Elsass and laid their hands on him, taking turns invoking the Lord's blessings as their boss sought to overcome temptation and find peace.
+After a round of warm embraces, they left.